Breaking the Sample Size Barrier in Model-Based Reinforcement Learning with a Generative Model: Discussion

 The present work opens up several directions for future investigation, which we discuss in passing below.

-\begin{itemize} \item {\em Is perturbation necessary?} The planning algorithm analyzed here is applied to a perturbed variant of the original empirical MDP.
-This, however, gives rise to a natural question regarding the necessity of perturbation: can we achieve optimal planning performance directly using the original empirical MDP without perturbation?
-While we conjecture that the answer is affirmative, settling this conjecture requires developing new analysis techniques beyond the scope of this paper.
+\begin{itemize} \item {\em Is perturbation or conservative action selection necessary for infinite-horizon MDPs?} The planning algorithm analyzed here for infinite-horizon MDPs is either applied to a perturbed variant of the empirical MDP (as in perturbed model-based planning) or run in a conservative manner (as in conservative model-based planning).
+This, however, gives rise to a natural question regarding the necessity of perturbation or conservative action selection: can we achieve optimal performance directly using {\em plain} model-based planning on the empirical MDP?
+While we conjecture that the answer is affirmative, settling this conjecture requires new techniques beyond the analysis framework of this paper.

-\item {\em Improved analysis for model-free algorithms.} As mentioned previously, sample complexity barriers exist in prior theory for model-free approaches (e.g.~\cite{wainwright2019variance,sidford2018near}).
-Our analysis might shed light on how to break such barriers for model-free approaches.
+\item {\em Improved analysis for model-free algorithms.} As mentioned previously, a even more severe sample complexity barrier is present in all prior theory regarding model-free approaches (e.g.~\citet{wainwright2019variance,sidford2018near,li2020sample}).
+Our analysis might shed light on how to overcome such barriers for model-free approaches.

-\item {\em Episodic finite-horizon MDPs.} This work concentrates on infinite-horizon discounted MDPs, and we expect that the insights analysis can be extended to study the finite-horizon setting as well, where the samples are drawn in an episodic fashion (\cite{dann2015sample,jiang2018open}).
-We leave this extension to future work.
+\item {\em Time-homogeneous finite-horizon MDPs.} When it comes to finite-horizon MDPs, the present work concentrates on time-inhomogeneous MDPs where the probability transition kernels may vary across time steps.
+Another important scenario is concerned with time-homogeneous MDPs, where $P_1=P_2=\cdots=P_H$.
+It remains unclear how to develop tight sample analysis for time-homogeneous MDPs due to the lack of statistical independence across time steps (namely, we shall use all samples to estimate the kernels across time steps as they are identical).

+\item {\em Markovian sample trajectories.} Going beyond the generative model, another common form of data samples takes the form of a Markovian sample trajectory, which is generated by taking actions according to a stationary behavior policy in the MDP.
+This is also referred to as the asynchronous setting in the context of Q-learning \citep{tsitsiklis1994asynchronous}.
+While the sample complexity of several RL algorithms under this data-generating mechanism has been studied in prior literature (e.g.~\citet{li2020sample,li2021q,qu2020finite}), it remains unclear how to achieve minimax optimality for the full $\varepsilon$-range, due to the complicated statistical dependency across time.
+The recent work \citet{li2022settling} demonstrated the plausibility of converting a finite-horizon Markovian trajectory into independent samples via two-fold sample splitting in the context of offline RL.
+It would be interesting to investigate whether one could employ a similar idea --- in conjunction with a proper leave-one-out analysis framework --- to settle the sample complexity in the presence of Markovian samples.